jonasrosland/cv/content/home/about.md

 - Spearheading the community engagement health checks initiative, building a way for my team of community managers to regularly provide project teams with clear measurements on whether a project is failing or succeeding in meeting their engagement goals, and offer actionable tasks to course correct if needed, leading to a 2-3x contributor growth in the past 3 years.
 Maintainers and PMs sign off on improvements to be implemented to further enhance the community health within topics such as release cadence, documentation quality, and maintainer attentiveness.
 - Driving a company-wide implementation of a common template and process using Hugo and Netlify for all our open source project websites, to easily create and manage documentation and resources for projects.

+### Executive Director, Hit Save!
+#### Boston, USA - 2020-current

+Hit Save! is a registered 501(c)(3) non-profit dedicated to the preservation of video games, their history, and related physical and digital materials.
+As Executive Director, my roles include partner relationships, developer interviews, community management and outreach, as well as fundraising, event management, and development of our online services such as [Hit Save main site](https://hitsave.org), [Preserve.Games federated community](https://preserve.games), and [our online archive based on Omeka S](https://archive.hitsave.org).

 ### Open Source Community Manager, VMware
 #### Boston, USA - 2018-2020